gillyspy/netsuite-suitecloud-sdk/packages/unit-testing/README.md

     ```
     PASS  __tests__/sample-test.js
     Basic jest test with simple assert
-        √ should assert stings are equal (2ms)
+        √ should assert strings are equal (2ms)
     ```

 **You successfully ran your first test for a SuiteCloud project!**